City of Yakima response to COVID-19

 Following are videos the City’s Community Relation’s Office produced in response to COVID-19

-- The latest update for the Yakima Health District.
+- Recording weekly updates for the Yakima Health District.

 - A new “Y-PAC Check-ins” video series with City of Yakima updates.